OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 * `apcall(func, args...)` - an advanced pcall, cuts off an unnecessary stuff, leaving only a reason.
 It used in modules to show an error reason to users.
 * `createChannel` - this function is actually for internal use only, don't use it.
 * `addUser(user)` - add a user with the specific name.
-* `join` - don't use this function either, but instead use...
+* `join` - don't use this function either.
-* `joinN(chan, user)` - ...this one instead.
-Makes a user join a channel, sends notifications and events.
+* `joinN(chan, user)` - makes a user join a channel, sends notifications and events.
 Creates a channel if it doesn't exist.
 * `part` - an internal function too, use:
 * `partN(chan, user[, partMsg])` - makes a user leave a channel.
 * `quitN(user[, quitMsg])` - makes a user leave all channels.
 * `sendMsgChan(chan, user, msg[, recipients])` - makes a user send a message to a channel.
 You can also specify a table with recipients if you need so.
-* `sendMsgChanN(chan, user, msg)` - do some additional checks, for example, if a user has sufficient rights, and do the same as the previous function if all's OK.
+* `sendMsgChanN(chan, user, msg)` - do some additional checks, for example, if a user has sufficient rights, and then do the same as the previous function if all's OK.
 * `addObject(surface, objName, funcKey, ...)` - the preferred way to add new objects to the glasses.
-Stores an object under a specified name so it could be accessed later.
+Stores an object under a specific name so it could be accessed later.
-  * **Note:** `funcKey` should have a `string` type.
+  * **Note:** `funcKey` should be a `string`.
 * `getActiveChannel(user)` - get an "active" channel (user has a tab with that channel open).
 * `bridge` - a bridge proxy.
 * `surfaces` - a table which contains users' surfaces.